Flame Retardants

 What are flame retardants?

-Flame retardant chemicals are added to products including furniture foam, electronics, children’s products, and building insulation to meet flammability standards.
+Flame retardant chemicals are added to products including cars, furniture foam, electronics, children’s products, and building insulation to meet flammability standards.
 Unfortunately, these standards are often poor predictors of real-life fire risks and lead to the unnecessary use of these toxic chemicals.

 Some flame retardants are associated with elevated cancer risk, developmental and reproductive harm, and hormone disruption.
 Learn what you can do.